secure-compilation/secure-compilation.github.io/index.markdown

 ## Starting Researcher Positions {#starting}

+Starting Researchers can propose and follow their own research agenda in secure compilation and be fairly independent.

 We are seeking exceptional candidates with a strong, internationally competitive track record of research in programming languages, formal verification, or security.
-Particularly interesting research areas are:

-- formal verification in a proof assistant like Coq and verified compilation in particular

-- security foundations, e.g., reference monitoring, hyperproperties, noninterference, fully abstract translations

-Starting Researchers can propose and follow their own research agenda in secure compilation and be fairly independent.

 Inria Starting Researchers are hired on 3 year contracts (extensible up to 6 years) and earn €2348-3344 net each month, based on experience.